simeononsecurity/simeononsecurity.ch/content/articles/printers-demystified_-how-to-solve-the-most-common-printing-issues/index.en.md

 **3\.
 Use Recycled Paper:** Using recycled paper not only helps reduce the demand for new paper production but also minimizes the environmental impact of printing.
 Look for paper with high post-consumer recycled content and certifications such as Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI).

 **4\.
-Print Preview and Proofreading:** Encourage users to utilize the print preview function before printing to avoid unnecessary reprints.
+Print Preview and Proofreading:** Encourage users to use the print preview function before printing to avoid unnecessary reprints.
 This can help identify formatting issues, errors, or unnecessary content that can be removed before printing.

 **5\.
 Centralize Printers:** Consolidating printers in a central location can help reduce costs and improve efficiency.
 By having fewer printers, organizations can save on maintenance, supplies, and energy consumption.